 Analysis / Bias

 In their political coverage, AP utilizes moderate loaded language in their headlines such as “AP Exclusive: Before Trump job, Manafort worked to aid Putin.”
 However, the articles are always well-sourced.
-When it comes to their economic coverage they maintain neutral language and least biased coverage: “US-China tariffs: What’s behind them, who stands to be hurt?”
-The AP also publishes well-researched and sourced articles such as “Science Says: How family separation may affect kids’ brains”, utilizing pro-science sources such as American Academy of Pediatrics.
+When it comes to their economic coverage, they maintain neutral language and least biased coverage: “US-China tariffs: What’s behind them, who stands to be hurt?”
+The AP also publishes well-researched and sourced articles such as “Science Says: How family separation may affect kids’ brains,” utilizing pro-science sources such as the American Academy of Pediatrics.

 When it comes to reporting on the Trump administration, the Associated Press usually maintains a neutral voice.
 However, in some articles, the author demonstrates bias through loaded emotional language such as this: “PUSHED Ukrainian officials to investigate BASELESS corruption allegations against the Bidens.”
 While this statement is factual, using the words “Pushed” and “Baseless” conveys Rudy Giuliani’s negative emotions.
 In general, the Associated Press publishes low biased, highly factual news and, in some cases, left-biased editorializing by their authors.

 Failed Fact Checks

 Overall, we rate the Associated Press borderline Left-Center Biased due to left-leaning editorializing, but Least Biased on the whole due to balanced story selection.
 We also rate them Very-High for factual reporting due to proper sourcing and a clean fact check record.
 (7/6/2016) Updated (M. Huitsing 3/10/2021)